 (Updates with final ratings data)

-Aug 25 (Reuters) - A total of 17 million people watched the mostly virtual Republican National Convention’s first night on Monday, according to Nielsen, fewer than the 19.7 million viewers who watched the first night of the Democratic National Convention.
+Aug 27 (Reuters) - A total of 17.3 million people watched the third night of the mostly virtual Republican National Convention on Wednesday, according to Nielsen, fewer than the 22.8 million viewers for the third night of last week’s Democratic convention.

 Our Standards: The Thomson Reuters Trust Principles.